salman-abedin/devour/README.md

 ## Pro Tip

-**Devour from your file browser instead of shell**
+**Devour from your file browser instead of the shell**

-Check my demo and see how seamless it is compared to calling the script from the shell.
+Watch my demo and see how seamless it is compared to calling the script from the shell.

 **Hint:** If you are one of those unfortunate souls who uses **xdg-open** instead of [a custom launch script](https://github.com/salman-abedin/alfred/blob/master/launch-devour.sh),